Georgie Wisen-Vincent

 Cancellation and Refund Policy

 Requests for refunds must be made in writing to Georgie Wisen-Vincent, Conference Coordinator, 3030 E. Colorado Blvd.
 Suite 214, Pasadena CA 91107.
-Requests must be postmarked at least 5 business days prior to workshop date in order to receive refund.
 There is a $25 administrative fee for refunds.
 There are no discounts for partial attendance.

 Disclaimers